firstbatchxyz/dria-blog/docs/how-to/functions.md

 ---
 categories:
-- Workflows
+- Software Engineering
-description: Explore Dria Nodes functions for built-in and custom tools, including HTTP requests and workflows for seamless automation.
+description: Learn how to implement and use built-in and custom functions in Dria workows, enhancing your automation and workflows.
 tags:
-- Dria Nodes
+- Dria
-- Workflow Automation
+- workflow automation
-- Custom Functions
+- custom functions
-- HTTP Requests
+- Python
-- Generative Steps
+- APIs
 ---

 # Functions